mia-platform/public-pipelines/docs/gitlab-ci/20-npm.md

 The `.npm-lint` hidden job can be used to add a lint check of the code pushed on the repository for enforcing company mandated style, running linter to catch common programming mistakes that render the code problematic, etc.

-To do so we will search for a script called `lint`, in this script you can run your preferred tool like `ESLint`, `JSHint`, `Prettier` and/or any other program you want to use.
+To do so we try to run a script called `lint`, in this script you can run your preferred tool like `ESLint`, `JSHint`, `Prettier` and/or any other program you want to use.

 As this can be seen as a SAST job we are configuring it as allowed to fail to avoid to block the pipeline if the